-n the mid to late 1980s a small group of Christian recreation and leisure scholars talked about the need to establish a forum for sharing their scholarly work, especially those points of integration between faith and discipline.
-It was a time when it was difficult to get religiously-oriented, disciplinary papers accepted at secular professional conferences or published in scholarly journals.
-Finally, in the summer of 1989 about twenty Christian educators and authors were invited to Calvin College in Grand Rapids, Michigan to share their research on work and leisure.
-Glen Van Andel (Calvin College) along with Paul Heintzman (University of Ottawa) and Tom Visker (formerly at Dordt College and now at Bethel College, Indiana) were most involved in forming what was initially called “The Symposium on Christianity and Leisure.”
+In the mid to late 1980s a small group of Christian recreation and leisure scholars talked about the need to establish a forum for sharing their scholarly work.
+It was a time when it was difficult to get religiously-oriented papers accepted at secular professional conferences or published in scholarly journals.
+Finally, in the summer of 1989 about twenty Christian educators and scholars were invited to Calvin College in Grand Rapids, Michigan to share their research on work and leisure.
+Dr. Glen Van Andel, Professor of Recreation at Calvin College, hosted two more annual conferences (1990, 1991) in what was initially called “The Symposium on Christianity and Leisure.”

 A transitional Board of Directors was elected in 2003 to help organize society business including opening a bank account, developing a membership structure, selecting a logo, identifying a slate of candidates and coordinating an election for permanent officers, developing a web site, and coordinating the annual conference.
 The transitional officers included Glen Van Andel as President (Calvin College) and Tom Visker (Bethel College in Indiana) as Secretary/Treasurer along with Board members Joe Cole (Belhaven College), Chris Milner (Westmont College), Tony Ladd (Wheaton College), Peter Walters (Wheaton College), and Bud Williams (Wheaton College).
-The first regular election of officers took place in the spring of 2005 with installation at the annual conference at Azusa Pacific University in June 2005.
+The election of new officers took place in the spring of 2005 for installation at the annual conference at Azusa Pacific University in June.